 - Undergraduate students

-- Enrolled in UNCC300 Understanding Self and Society over the December/January summer break.
+- Enrolled in UNCC300: Understanding Self and Society, at the Rome Campus in July

 The following documents must be submitted with the application:

 - A written statement of approximately 250 words outlining why attending this core curriculum unit in Rome is important for your education.